 5.1.4.3.
 Decision-Makers.
-The district will ensure that decision-makers receive training on issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, as set forth in subsection 5.6.
+The district will ensure that decision-makers receive training on issues of

 5.1.4.4.
 Investigators.
 The district will also ensure that investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence, as set forth in subsection 5.5.8.